paulinestaiber/Multiplex-Network-Community-detection/README.md

 ### Input
 - Network graph files
-- List of disease-informative layers
+- `.csv` file containing selected layers and corresponding z-scores

 ### Method
 - All nodes are assigned unique IDs
 - Intra-layer edges are included with weight *w = 1*
 - Inter-layer edges connect node replicas across layers and are weighted using layer-specific z-scores derived from the LCC analysis

 Optional index mapping files are generated for reproducibility:
 - Layer index file